About Da'at

 Cross-Tradition Connection

-Vishuddha (Throat Chakra) -- both occupy the bridge between head and heart, between abstract knowing and embodied expression, and both govern the capacity to articulate what is known
+Vishuddha (Throat Chakra) — both occupy the bridge between head and heart, between abstract knowing and embodied expression, and both govern the capacity to articulate what is known.
+In the body, Da'at's signature is felt at the throat as either openness or constriction.
+When the throat tightens around what should be said, knowledge is still upstairs.
+When the words come without resistance, the bridge has been crossed.

 Balance & Imbalance